1

 To be eligible for the Rural Jump-Start Program, a municipality must:

-• Be located in a rural, economically distressed county as designated by the EDC (the municipality itself does not need the designation);
+• Be located in a rural, economically distressed county as designated by the Economic Development Commission (EDC) (the municipality itself does not need the designation);

-• Be located in a county that passed a Rural Jump-Start tax relief resolution that the EDC has approved;
+• Be located in a county that passed a Rural Jump-Start tax relief resolution that the Economic Development Commission (EDC) has approved;

 • Work with a sponsoring entity, which leads the application; and